Incorrectone/incorrectone.github.io/README.md

-So You have stumbled across my blogging site, that I made for personal devlopment progress and trying to keep a record for myself and share what I learnt with other people!
-Fell free to read them!
+So, You have stumbled across my blogging site, that I made for personal development progress and try to keep a record of my goals and prgress and share what I learn with other people!
+Feel free to read them!

 You can visit my site at ![theincorrect.one](https://theincorrect.one)

 Hope you find something you like!
 And remember to have fun!

-My Site currently uses the Chirpy Theme!
+My site currently uses the Chirpy Jekyll Theme.

-For Using it for yourself visit the links below!
+To use this theme for youself visit the links below!

 # Chirpy Starter